SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 is defined in a single location as part of the class definition.

 ..
 TODO: How do I define whether my properties are strong- or weak-reference?
+..
+TODO: what happens if one property of a constant structure is an object reference?
+..
+TODO: immutability of value type constants means that their mutable properties are also immutable

 Value Types and Reference Types
 -------------------------------